 It’s a classic dilemma, everyone wants large, flawless, scrumptious fresh fruits and veggies from the garden, but we don’t want to dump chemical fertilizers, pesticides, etc. on our gardens to ensure that we get the highest yields.
 While there are plenty of organic plant based insecticides and fungicides, such as neem oil and pyrethrum based products, these can still potentially harm some beneficial insects, like honeybees, if not use correctly.
 However, brassinolide steroids are also natural plant-based products that can strengthen a plant’s resistance without any harmful side effects on the environment.
 What is a brassinolide steroid?
 Continue reading for the answer.

 Scientists have been researching brassinolide steroids for years as a natural fertilizer, mainly for agricultural plants.
 Brassinolide steroids, also known as brassinosteroids, are naturally occurring plant hormones that regulate a plant’s growth, development and immunity.
-The hormone is naturally produced, as needed, to help plants grow, create pollen, set flowers, fruits and seeds, and resist diseases or pests.
+The hormone is naturally produced, as needed, to

 Naturally occurring brassinolide steroids are found in nearly all plants, algae, ferns, gymnosperms and angiosperms.
 It is found in highest concentrates in the pollen, immature seeds, flowers and roots of plants.